-Chloride is the oldest continuously inhabited mining town in Arizona.
-Chloride dates back to the 1860's, when Arizona was still Arizona Territory.
+The living ghost town of Chloride is the oldest continuously inhabited former mining camp in Arizona.
+A little known tourist attraction, Chloride dates back to the 1860's, when Arizona was still Arizona Territory.
 Nestled in a pocket of the Cerbat [sir-bat] Mountain Range, the town is at an elevation of 4,000'.
 The name Chloride came from the silver chloride found in the hills among others minerals in the area.
 Today, silver chloride is used in photographic emulsions and antiseptic silver solutions.

 Chloride prides itself on the preservation of buildings like the Jim Fritz Museum, the old jail, the historic post office, and the old train station.
 Much of the upkeep is provided by the Chloride Historical Society.
 Chloride’s Volunteer Fire Department, the oldest in Arizona, proudly displays its 1939 Ford Fire Engine to visitors.

 The Cyanide Springs GHOST TOWN was constructed in 1997; a ramshackle replica of an Old West town in the middle of Chloride across from the Chloride Community Park and Shep's Miner's Inn and YESTERDAYS restaurant.
 The Ghost Town was built using only hand tools, either for authenticity or because they were drinking, depending on who tells the story.
 They peeled aged lumber from nearby mines and slapped together the rustic town within a town.

 "The Journey" a 2000 square foot set of murals on boulders about a mile and a half up and outside of town .
 The colors famed artist Roy Purcell used to paint his murals are remarkably vivid and have withstood harsh desert weather for nearly four decades with a couple of touch-ups.
 Petroglyphs - stone carvings and etchings from earlier Indian artists can also be seen in the immediate area.